theupdateframework/taps/tap5.md

 # Motivation

-TAP 5 has been motivated by the following use case from [TAP 4](tap4.md).
+TAP 5 has been motivated by the following use cases.

 ## Use case 1: restricting trust in a repository to a delegated targets role instead of the top-level targets role

-A  user may also wish to restrict her trust in a repository to a delegated targets role instead of the top-level targets role.
+A  user may wish to restrict her trust in a repository to a delegated targets role instead of the top-level targets role.
 For example, a client may trust trust only the Django delegated targets role on the PyPI repository.
 Using this TAP, the user can create a custom root metadata file that specifies that the keys and URL of the top-level targets role respectively are instead the keys and URL of the Django delegated targets role respectively.

+## Use case 2: pinning keys of top-level roles

+A user may also wish to pin top-level roles to certain keys, and never update them, or update them by her own means instead of relying on the original repository.

 #Rationale